 Ugly Truth #3: 2-Minute Meditation Can Make You Lose Faith in Meditation

 As modern human beings, time is money.
 We don’t have time to waste.
-If something doesn’t give us the results the we want, we quit doing that thing.
+If something doesn’t give us the results that we want, we quit doing that thing.
 It’s only natural.

 That’s precisely the problem with snake-oil salesmen who push their miracle products.
 They’re wasting our valuable time on things that won’t work.
 Instead, we could be investing in ourselves in real ways that pay off huge.